With costs always being under the spotlight, how can fleet mangers reduce their maintenance overheads?

 4. Managing parts inventory

-Cost savings can be realized if effective parts inventory optimisation techniques are part of a fleet’s maintenance program.
+Cost savings can be realized if effective parts inventory optimisation techniques are part of a fleet’s maintenance programme.
 With the right parts are on hand where and when they are needed, technicians can complete service and repair work more efficiently, lowering labour costs.
 If needed parts are not available for maintenance or repairs, these costs will rise.

 A comprehensive means of efficiently managing parts inventory is an important cost-saving element.
 The right inventory for the fleet’s vehicles helps ensure that they spend less time in the workshop.
 As an example, ensuring that regularly used parts items are always available reduces scheduled maintenance costs by reducing unnecessary vehicle downtime.
 Likewise, if rarely used or obsolete parts remain on shelves, inventory costs rise significantly.